This morning’s headline in the Wall Street Journal: “Mortgage Rates Hit 5% for First Time Since 2011“.

 One of the roles of the Fed is to address inflation and stagnation by adjusting the rate banks can charge each other for overnight loans.
 These rates filter down, both directly and indirectly, to affect the interest rates attached to loans for dental practices.

-While monetary policy is complicated and goes beyond the scope of this blog post, what you need to know is this: since 2009, interest rates have been set at historic lows.
+While monetary policy goes beyond the scope of this blog post, what you need to know is this: for many years now, interest rates have been set at historic lows.
 Now the market is bracing for them to go up.

 What does this mean for practice values?